 Revenue Recognition.
-Revenue is recognized when control of the promised goods or services are transferred to the Company's customers in an amount that reflects the consideration the Company expects to be entitled to receive in exchange for those goods or services.
+Revenue is recognized when control of the promised goods or services is transferred to the Company's customers in an amount that reflects the consideration the Company expects to be entitled to receive in exchange for those goods or services.
 The Company accounts for a contract when it has approval and commitment from both parties, the rights of the parties and payment terms are identified, the contract has commercial substance and collectability of consideration is probable.

-The Company has elected to account for shipping and handling activities as the fulfillment of a promise to transfer goods to the customer and therefore records these activities under the caption "Cost of revenue."
+The Company accounts for shipping and handling activities as the fulfillment of a promise to transfer goods to the customer and therefore records these activities under the caption "Cost of revenue."
 Sales tax and any other taxes collected concurrent with revenue producing activities are excluded from revenue.
 Incidental items that are immaterial in the context of the contract are recognized as expense.
-These accounting policy elections are consistent with the manner in which the Company has historically recorded these items.